Q: What is this about?

 the People of God, through the Liturgy of the Hours (the book itself is often called the "Breviary").
 In the seminary days, there was a structure to the day that helped make it natural.

-One of my regular comments about the life of a parish priest is often quoted back to me: "I'm still waiting for a boring day."
+One of my regular comments about the life of a parish priest was often quoted back to me: "I'm still waiting for a boring day."
 I love being a parish priest.
 But I

-have struggled with fidelity to the promise to pray the full Liturgy of the Hours.
-Still, I have also discovered a love of the whole book of psalms and of those great songs and
+struggled with fidelity to the promise to pray the full Liturgy of the Hours.
+Still, I also discovered a love of the whole book of psalms and of those great songs and poems (which

 Several years ago I scratched out an arrangement of the psalms and canticles for twice a day over four weeks.
 Many psalms from the Office of Readings are inserted in the

 front of Morning Prayer, and many psalms and canticles from Daytime Hours and Night Prayer are inserted into Evening Prayer.
 Some of the repetition of psalms and canticles in the Liturgy of the

 Hours is minimized in the Hinge Hours series.

 Using that arrangement, I began to pray Morning and Evening Prayer from the Catholic New American Bible and occasionally from several other translations.

 Slowly I began to scratch out renderings of the psalms and canticles for meditation.

 That was very fruitful for several years, until I felt again the hunger for more.